theislab/single-cell-best-practices/jupyter-book/introduction/scrna_seq.md

 Similar advantages were demonstrated for 10X Genomics regarding sensitivity.
 During their comparison, 10X Genomics captured about 17000 transcripts from 3000 genes on average, compared to 8000 transcripts from 2500 genes for Drop-seq and 2700 transcripts from 1250 genes for InDrop.
 Technical noise was the lowest for 10X Genomics, followed by Drop-seq and InDrop{cite}`Zhang2019`.

 The actual generated data demonstrated large protocol biases.
 10X Genomics favored the capture and amplification of shorter genes and genes with higher GC content, while Drop-seq in comparison preferred genes with lower GC content.
 Although 10X Genomics was shown to outperform the other protocols in various aspects, it is also about twice as expensive per cell.
 Moreover, except the beads, Drop-seq is open-source and the protocol can more easily be adapted if required.
-InDrop is completely open-sourced, where even the beads can be manufactured and modified in labs.
+InDrop is completely open-source, where even the beads can be manufactured and modified in labs.
 Hence, InDrop is the most flexible of the three protocols.

 Strengths: